 2. Online Training

 Training for customer service is witnessing a massive shift from offline to online due to the many benefits involved.
 Online training is comparatively cheaper as you do not need a separate training room, projector, etc. Video conferencing tools such as Zoom, Google Meet, etc., have made online training effortless.

-Moreover, in this form of learning, an online trainer can interact and hold live training sessions for hundreds of employees.
+Moreover, in this form of learning, an online trainer can interact with and hold live training sessions for hundreds of employees.
 These employees can be based in any part of the world and access the session using an internet connection.
-In addition to this, you can easily record these training sessions and upload them on your internal knowledge base.
+In addition to this, you can easily record these training sessions and upload them to your internal knowledge base.

 Webinars are online events that are hosted by businesses and broadcasted to a large group of employees, partners, investors, and other key stakeholders.
-A webinar is also commonly known as an “online event” or “web seminar”.
+A webinar is also commonly known as an “online event” or “web seminar.”

 Webinars can be effectively used for customer service education training.
 Your business can host web events on topics around “How to use customer service as a marketing tool”, “The three pillars of customer service.” and so on.
 Just like online training sessions, webinars can be recorded and used later at a convenient time.

 Self-training is a training method where the learner takes the initiative to choose learning goals, acquire new skills, and gain knowledge using the available resources.

 This is one of the most cost-effective methods of teaching customer service and creating the right learning culture in your organization.
 To encourage self-learning, you can create an online knowledge base that hosts customer service training modules in the form of FAQs, guides, video tutorials, etc. While self-training is a great way to take learning into your own hands, it is not advisable for new hires as they need a mentor in the initial days.